bmvermeer/java-security-code-workshop/README.md

 # Java Security Code Workshop
-In this step by step workshop you'll learn how to exploit this Java application and the code changes you need to make to fix it.
+In this step by step workshop, you'll learn how to exploit this Java application and the code changes you need to make to fix it.

 ## Required software
 - Java 8
 - Maven
-- Browser (prefable Chrome)
+- Browser (preferably Chrome)
 - IDE / Code editor

 # Introduction

 This workshop contains a demo Java application build on with Spring boot and Thymeleaf.
 It contains a number of security issues in the source code.
-During this workshop you will locate, exploit and fix the vulnerabilities in this application.
+During this workshop, you will locate, exploit and fix the vulnerabilities in this application.

-The vulnerablilities covered in this workshop:
+The vulnerabilities covered in this workshop:
 - XML External entity injection (XXE)
 - SQL injection
-- Cross side scripting (XSS)
+- Cross-site scripting (XSS)
 - Encryption
 -